 A 2017 review confirmed these findings and also found that elderberry has some effect against bacteria as well.

 Elderberry fights colds as well.
 Elderberry reduced the duration of cold symptoms in air travelers in a 2016 clinical trial.

-Elderberry is an overall great help for most respiratory illness.
+This popular berry is an overall great help for most respiratory illnesses.
 A meta-analysis published in 2019 concluded that elderberry is “an alternative to antibiotic misuse for upper respiratory symptoms due to viral infections, and a potentially safer alternative to prescription drugs for routine cases of the common cold and influenza.”

 Because of this, it’s possible that elderberry is more helpful against the flu than vaccines since vaccines only target specific strains.